Who we are

 Indigenous Circle of Experts

 The ICE has been mandated to produce a report with recommendations and guidance on IPCAs that will be publicly available and submitted for consideration to Indigenous, federal, provincial and territorial governments.
-The ICE is hosting four regional gatherings to hear from Indigenous peoples across Canada on the IPCA concept, and inform its recommendations with traditional knowledge and local experiences in Indigenous-led conservation.
+The ICE is hosting four regional gatherings to hear from Indigenous peoples across Canada on the IPCA concept, and inform its recommendations with Indigenous knowledge and local experiences in Indigenous-led conservation.

 National Advisory Panel